After all the M3/4/5 is a more real car.

 1. it has real rack and pinion, not electronic steering trying to feel real.

 2. it has one handling mode only and no switch.
 It on all the damn time so if your Starbucks sloshes around, get a towel.

-Power seats are heavy and I've been exercising my fingers, so I can pull that seat lever really good now.
-Oh, and my car doesn't remember my seat position because I don't let the wife drive the damn thing.
-I leave the toiled seat up intentionally sometimes too.
+3. it has no power memory seats.
+It doesn't remember my seat position because I don't let the wife drive the damn thing.
+I leave the toilet seat up intentionally sometimes too.

-The M3/4/5 transmission is manual, but more importantly...
-Why isn't yours?
-You can place aluminum paddles anywhere you like, but they won't help your testicles grow back.
+4. it has a real manual transmission, but more importantly...
+You can place paddle shifters anywhere you like, but they won't help your testicles grow back.

 |Just look at them, hideous right?|

 My mission is the make my $10,000 BMW E36 M3 believably cool even by today's standards.
 Call it self actualization, call it self deceit.
 Shit, call it retail therapy; I don't car.
 (Care intentionally misspelled to be cute)

 Seems starting with the "Best handling car at any price" by Car and Driver, is a good start.
 Nevertheless, the E36 is certainly at the bottom of its market, which is good for me because I too am at the bottom of my market.